My Account

 cambria

 Like Calibri, Cambria was also commissioned by Microsoft and created in 2004.
 With its serifs (those little lines at the end of each stroke in a letter; we’ll get to them soon), Microsoft states that it was “designed for on-screen reading and to look good when printed at small sizes.”
-And that makes it a great font for the content of your resume and cover letter.
+That makes it a great font for the contents of your resume.
+I personally consider it one of the best cover letter fonts.

 • Pros: Cambria makes it easy for readers to decipher smaller text sizes quickly.